Baker Heart and Diabetes Institute: History

 Professor John Funder AC was appointed Director in 1990 and bought his work on cardiovascular endocrinology, especially aldosterone action to the institute.
 Funder rewrote the pathophysiology of adrenal steroid action in the cardiovascular system, reshaping what we believe about aldosterone, cortisol and mineralcorticol receptors.
 He was recognised for his contributions to public policy across primary health issues.

 In 2001, cardiologist-researcher Professor Garry Jennings AO became the institute's sixth director.
 Under Jennings' leadership, the Institute grew substantially and by 2002, the Institute had its own purpose-built facilities adjacent to The Alfred Hospital.
 By 2007, a national Aboriginal Health research program was established to help address the profound health disadvantage experienced by Aboriginal Australians and Torres Strait Islanders.
 Jennings also oversaw one of the most significant changes in the institute's history, the merger in 2008 of the Baker Heart Research Institute with the International Diabetes Institute, which was founded and led by Zimmet.
 This created Australia's first multidisciplinary medical research institute dedicated to the prevention and treatment of cardiovascular disease, diabetes, obesity and their complications, such as kidney disease.

+In January 2016, Professor Thomas Marwick was appointed Director of the Institute.
+Professor Thomas Marwick FACC FESC FRCP FRACP had been Director of the Menzies Institute for Medical Research at the University of Tasmania and a Cardiologist at the Royal Hobart Hospital.
+He holds an MBBS from the University of Melbourne, a PhD from the University of Louvain and an MPH from Harvard School of Public Health.
+He has previously held the role of Head of the Cardiovascular Imaging, Heart and Vascular Institute and Imaging Institute at the Cleveland Clinic.

+In May 2023, the Baker Institute appointed respected cardiovascular researcher and cardiologist Professor John Greenwood MBChB, PhD as their new Director.
+Professor Greenwood was the Director of the Cardiovascular Clinical Research Facility at Leeds Teaching Hospitals NHS Trust in the United Kingdom and President of the British Cardiovascular Society.